Cavan-P/hexagonalChess/README.md

 the grid on the Python side, determine the piece's legal moves, and send a list of valid cells back to the JS side, which in turn highlights the appropriate cells.

-Check is actually functional, but at the moment there is no checkmate or stalemate.
-My methods of processing check are inefficient but enough for me to continue on with the project, I'll come back to it and make this better later on.
+Check is actually functional, my methods of processing check are inefficient but enough for me to continue on with the project, I'll come back to it and make this better later on.

 ### TODO